20wiz/distributed_lock/README.md

     docker-compose up --build
     ```

-3. The application will be available at `http://localhost:8080`.
+3. The application will be available at `http://localhost:8080` and `http://localhost:8081` .

 ## Endpoints